geogardenclub/geogardenclub.github.io/docs/user-guide/gardens.md

 :::info New here?
 Define your first garden.

-The first time you sign in to GeoGardenClub, after completing the registration, profile creation, and subscription acceptance screens, you will be taken to the Garden view within your Home screen:
+The first time you sign in to GeoGardenClub, after completing the registration, profile creation, and subscription acceptance screens, the "Gardens" tab of your Home Screen will look like this:

 <img width="300" src="/img/user-guide/empty-garden-view.png"/>